 Skip to contents

-Reconstructs a synthetic dataset and inter-timepoint correlation matrix from a repeated-measures ANOVA result, based on reported means, standard deviations, and an F-statistic.
+Constructs a synthetic dataset and inter-timepoint correlation matrix from a repeated-measures ANOVA result, based on reported means, standard deviations, and an F-statistic.
 This is useful when only summary statistics are available from published studies.

 Usage